How to Use COUNTIF for Unique Text (8 Easiest Ways)

 =SUM(IF(B4:B13<>"",1/COUNTIF(B4:B13, B4:B13), 0))

-➤ Here, in the SUM function, I used IF(B4:B13<>””,1/COUNTIF(B4:B13, B4:B13), 0) as number1.
+In the SUM function, we used IF(B4:B13<>””,1/COUNTIF(B4:B13, B4:B13), 0) as number1.

-➤ Next, in the IF function, I used B4:B13<>”” as logical_test, 1/COUNTIF(B4:B13, B4:B13 as value_if_true and 0 as value_if_false.
-If any cell is empty in the selected range B4:B13 then it will return 0 otherwise it will return the corresponding COUNTIF value.
+In the IF function, we used B4:B13<>”” as logical_test, 1/COUNTIF(B4:B13, B4:B13 as value_if_true, and 0 as value_if_false.
+If any cell is empty in the selected range, then IF will return 0 instead of calculating the result for that cell.

-Now, the SUM function will return the total of all numbers in the list.
+The 1 is used to divide the return array (which is the divisor) of the COUNTIF function.
+The SUM function will return the total of all numbers in the list.

-⏩ Press the ENTER key and you will get the Unique Text count while ignoring empty cells.
+• Press the Enter key and you will get the Unique Text count while ignoring empty cells.

 Count Unique Text Values Ignoring Empty Cells

-5. Get Case-Sensitive Unique Text Using COUNTIF
+Method 5 – Get Case-Sensitive Unique Text Using COUNTIF

 Get Case-Sensitive Unique Text Using COUNTIF